 Sweet Teriyaki Cauliflower Bites with "Fried" Rice

 Get your veggies in with this one.
-It has the flavours of the Chinese fast food I used to love without the MSG, sodium, fat, refined & processed sugars and oils.
+It has the flavours of the Chinese fast food I used to love without the MSG, sodium, saturated fat, refined & processed sugars and oils.
 I don't really eat vegan meat substitutes, occasionally it is fun to try new products but generally I like to keep those more processed foods out of my diet as I eat whole foods & plant based.
 That is why I love using cauliflower as a meat substitute, when you batter and bake it, it has a surprisingly "meaty" texture.
 Coat it in a good sauce and you have yourself a meal even meat eaters can get down with.
 I made this for a non vegan friend the other night, and he went back for seconds... always a good sign.
 I use buckwheat at the flour in the batter because of its nutritional properties, which you can read about here.
-It is also gluten free, but it does have a pretty distinct flavour so you can you can swap it for all purpose flour.
+It is also gluten free, but it does have a pretty distinct flavour so you can you can swap it for all purpose flour if you'd like.

 FOR THIS RECIPE YOU'LL NEED

 - 1/2 cup unsweetened non dairy milk

 - 1/2 cup unsweetened canned pineapple with juice

 - 1 tbsp maple syrup